AryaAnuj2004/AryaAnuj2004/README.md

 ## 🚀 Projects
+- [Amazon-Clone](https://github.com/AryaAnuj2004/Amazon-Clone) – I created a website looking like amazon and that was my project in my 2nd year of graduation which is a frontend base project.
+In that project I used HTML, CSS, JavaScript, React.
 - [Video Conferencing Web Application](https://github.com/AryaAnuj2004/Video-Conference) – I created a video conferencing web application which is an API base website.
 In that project I used
 HTML, CSS, JavaScript and Django (with python).
 I created this project in my 3rd year of graduation.
 Following are the main features of my project –